 Access control in Odoo is not enforced at the interface level, and security does not rely on covering up specific URLs.
 A hacker cannot re-use or manipulate the URL to circumvent the access control layer.
 All requests must still pass via the data access authentication layer.
 If the URL allows unencrypted access to sensitive data, such as a specific URL used by the client to complete the order, it is digitally signed with a unique token and provided by email.

-Why are security experts concerned that Open Redirect is a flaw?
+Open Redirect is a flaw?

 Open redirects are viewed as a security issue by certain members of the security community.
 It was formerly rated bottom in the OWASP Top 10 for the most part.
 The main reason for this is that the tooltip displays a familiar site address, and the user may be unaware of the domain name change after browsing, causing them to trust the link.
 However, as explained by OWASP, this is just one technique of rolling out this phishing attack.
 An attacker would be unable to attack this if there’s an issue apart from a direct failure or damage.